Characters of Casualty: Max Walker

+Jodie Whyte

+Jodie Whyte, staff nurse and midwife, portrayed by Anna Chell, made her debut appearance in the series thirty-seven episode "Welcome to the Warzone", broadcast on 8 April 2023.
+The character and Chell's casting was confirmed alongside a new cohort of nurses being introduced to the programme on 23 March 2023.
+The character's storylines have included working with her estranged father, Clinical Lead, Max Cristie.

 Ruth Winters

-Ruth Winters (portrayed by actress Georgia Taylor from 2007 to 2011) is one of three new characters to join Casualty at the beginning of its twenty-second series.
+Ruth Winters (portrayed by Georgia Taylor from 2007 to 2011) is one of three new characters to join Casualty at the beginning of its twenty-second series.
 It was first announced on 18 July 2007 that Taylor had been cast in the role of Ruth.
-The BBC describe the character as "clever, hardworking and focused", stating that she has wanted to be a doctor since she was eight, and graduated top of her class - working hard at the expense of her personal life.
+The BBC describe the character as "clever, hardworking and focused", stating that she has wanted to be a doctor since she was eight, and graduated top of her class – working hard at the expense of her personal life.
 Taylor herself has commented: "Ruth's very responsible and articulate, and seems pretty confident.
 But underneath it all, she's something of a troubled soul which hopefully we'll find out later on.
 She's very self-critical and won't allow herself to make any mistakes.
 But, for a junior doctor, the whole first year in a hospital is about making mistakes and learning from it.
 Ruth won't accept help from anyone; she thinks she knows it all."

 During her first few months, Ruth misdiagnoses a patient with severe stomach pains, missing a ruptured ectopic pregnancy but blames a nurse so she can preserve her reputation.
 Ruth is shocked when her alcoholic father is admitted as a patient and reluctantly fakes a blood alcohol test so he will not be prosecuted for causing an accident but is devastated to realise he has manipulated her into this.
 Ruth goes on to give a patient the wrong medication and orders a nurse to remove another patient's neck brace, leaving them paralysed as a result.
 She lies about her culpability and accidentally gives a patient a morphine overdose.
 When a suicidal patient dies in her care, Ruth confesses her mother committed suicide when she was a child.
 When Ruth misdiagnoses yet another patient, resulting in his death, she hangs herself.
 She is in a coma for a month, but eventually recovers.